pBouillon/pytodo/README.md

 pytodo> _
 ```

-To mark a task as not done, just revert it with `/d undo id` where `id` is the id of the task you want to mark as not done.
+To mark a task as not done, just revert it with `d undo id` (same with `done`) where `id` is the id of the task you want to mark as not done.
 Considering the tasks in the [example for list](#List):
 ```
-pytodo> /d undo 1
+pytodo> d undo 1
 Task status changed.

-pytodo> /l
+pytodo> l
 Registered task(s):
 	[ ] (1) task 1
 	[ ] (2) task 2